-Hiking in the many glacier areas of Glacier National Park is beautiful, but it’s an adrenaline rush, because bears like it too.
+Hiking in the Many Glacier area of Glacier National Park is beautiful, but it’s an adrenaline rush, because bears like it too.

 Case in point, our hike to Lake Josephine.
 One day in August my husband Mike and I donned our backpacks and planned to tackle the 5.8-mile loop.
 We made it almost half way when hikers coming toward us warned that a grizzly was up the hill just a few hundred feet ahead.